 Purple Mountain Trail is a 6.7 mile lightly trafficked out and back trail located near Yellowstone National Park, Wyoming that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.

 Directions from Madison Junction: Travel a 1/4 mile north on the Madison-Norris road, limited parking.

 A realitively easy hike I did in mid-Sept with a few steeper sections.
 An out & back switchback trail that is easy to follow.
 Actual hiking time out and back took me 3 hrs.
 Views at top are fantastic looking toward Old Faithful in the distance and the Teton's further.
 Windy at top so feels much colder, especially if you stop for picnic lunch like I did.

 Great hike!
 Trail is a little narrow and loose at times, but nice vertical last 1/3 and the view is totally worth it!

 Great tougher beginner hike.
 3.7 (I think) so about a 8 mile round trip.
 Last third has some more vertical terrain.
 The lookout view is totally worth it!

 It's a steady zig zag walk to the top.
 We did as our last hike in the park.
 Took less than 2.5hrs up and downs.
 There were no bears on the day and it was really windy on the top.
 View is okay on the top but before there's not much too see.

 Great afternoon hike with a steady incline that is not too killer to the top.
 The great views at the top are worth it.

 This was a great warm up trail to help some friends and I get acclimated to the high elevation and thin air of Wyoming.
 The 1,560 ft. elevation climb in just 3 miles was challenging and rewarding.
 The summit offers a great viewpoint of the junction of the Madison, Gibbon and Firehole Rivers.